SAP-archive/helm-broker/README.md

 export DOCKER_TAG=latest
 ```

-4. Push to the registry:
+4. Push the image to the registry:
 ```bash
 make push-image
 ```